Deewiant/Mycology/readme.txt

 -------------------

 	2008-09-12    - Reduce stacking in HRTI test.
+	              - Corrected typo in a TOYS error message.
 	2008-09-10    - Made the check for wraparound with non-cardinal delta a bit stricter (instead of a delta of (12,0) it uses (13,2)).
 	2008-09-06    - Fixed a misspelled error message in mycouser.b98 for